Swim with Whale Sharks in Exmouth – Review

 The Ningaloo Whale Sharks

-Whale sharks are migratory, moving to where they can find food.
+Whale sharks aggregate for annual coral spawning events.
 The Ningaloo whale sharks are in the area between March and September.
-Even though whale sharks can reach over 10 metres long, the Ningaloo whale sharks tend to be adolescents so are a bit smaller.
-Expect to see them in the 5 – 8 metre range.
+Even though whale sharks can reach over 18 metres long, the Ningaloo whale sharks tend to be adolescents so are a bit smaller.
+Expect to see them in the 4 – 8 metre range.
 They can also live to be over 100 years old.

 Can you get seasick on Ningaloo Reef?